farhandwian/bank-be/README.md

 The backend component provides the API endpoints for Bank Management System.
 To interact with the backend, you can use an API testing tool such as Postman.

-Import postman collection [file](https://github.com/Harisatul/bank-be/blob/main/mnc-be-collection.postman_collection.json) to your Postman.
+Import postman collection which can be found in root folder project to your Postman.

 ## ERD